jorge-sebastian-miguel/jorge-sebastian-miguel/README.md

 <picture><img align="right" src="https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/Right_Side.gif" width=250px></picture>

 <br>
-My name is Jorge Sebastian, a passionate Self-taught Front-end and Back-end developer Playing CTFs in my spare time
+- My name is Jorge Sebastian, a passionate Self-taught Front-end and Back-end developer
+- Playing CTFs in my spare time
-Currently learning Web Development by myself
+- Currently learning Web Development by myself
-In my free time, I learn or develop projects to improve my skills I'm about to finish my degree in Computer Systems Engineering I was a semifinalist in a hackathon
+- In my free time, I learn or develop projects to improve my skills
-Personal website link
+- I'm about to finish my degree in Computer Systems Engineering
+- I was a semifinalist in a hackathon
-I’m currently open for an intern or a new job opportunity, this is my resume
+- I’m currently open for an intern or a new job opportunity, this is my resume

 <br><br>